ghiscoding/slickgrid-universal/README.md

 - [x] Add possibility to use SVG instead of Font Family
 - [x] Add Typings (interfaces) for Slick Grid & DataView objects
   - [x] Add interfaces to all SlickGrid core lib classes & plugins (basically add Types to everything)
-- [ ] Cannot copy text from cell since it's not selectable
+- [ ] Cannot copy text from cell is not working in SF
 - [ ] Remove all Services init method 2nd argument (we can get DataView directly from the Grid object)
 - [ ] Add build (bundle) step in CircleCI build